-The official government figures reflected in the 2011 census data, overlaid onto the 2016 boundaries. total estimates the population of Newcastle Local Municipality to be 363 236 people.
-This marks a population increase of 0.83% per annum between 2001 and 2011, which is about 3 025 people a year over a period of 10 years.
+The official government figures reflected in the 2011 census data, overlaid onto the boundaries. estimated the total population of Newcastle Local Municipality to be 363 236 people.
+This marked a population increase 0.83% per annum between 2001 and 2011, which is about 3 025 people a year over a period of 10 years.
 A further look into historical data shows that the growth rate has decreased slightly when compared to that of the period 1996 to 2001 whereby the population increased by 2.72% per annum, which is an average of 9 064 people a year over a period of 5 years.
-The decrease is highly attributed to the global recession experienced in the year 2008 which resulted in a decrease in direct foreign investments which in turn affected job security, which is a greatly impact on migration patterns.
+The decrease is highly attributed to the global recession experienced in the year 2008 which resulted in a decrease in direct foreign investments which in turn affected job security, which thus greatly impacted on the migration patterns.